12 Top-Rated Tourist Attractions in Bonn

 Established in 1992, the Art and Exhibition Hall of the Federal Republic of Germany (Kunst - und Ausstellungshalle der Bundesrepublik Deutschland, or "Bundeskunsthalle") offers numerous excellent exhibits relating to the country's rich cultural history.
 Its displays and exhibits also deal with Germany's important role in the fields of science, technology, and the environment.

 Exhibits are brought in from around the globe and change frequently, so be sure to visit the museum's website for details of what's on.
 English-language guided tours are available.
-You can easily spend the best part of a day exploring this popular museum (it's one of the most-visited in Germany), so it's worth noting that a reputable restaurant and café are located on the premises.
+You can easily spend the best part of a day exploring this popular museum.
+One of the most-visited museums in Germany, it's worth noting that a reputable restaurant and café are located on the premises.

 Address: Friedrich-Ebert-Allee 4, 53113 Bonn